 Step by Step Photos

 Preheat the oven to 400ºF.
 Prepare the vinaigrette first to allow the flavors time to blend.
-In a small bowl whisk together 1/4 cup olive oil, 2 Tbsp red wine vinegar, 1 Tbsp coarse or Dijon mustard, 1 small clove of minced or crushed garlic, 1/4 tsp salt, and some freshly cracked pepper.
+In a small bowl whisk together 1/4 cup olive oil, 2 Tbsp red wine vinegar, 1 Tbsp stone ground or Dijon mustard, 1 small clove of minced or crushed garlic, 1/4 tsp salt, and some freshly cracked pepper.
 Set the dressing aside.

 You’ll need 1/2 lb. kielbasa (or any smoked sausage) for this recipe.
 I froze the other half of mine so I could make this again another day. :)

 Slice the kielbasa into 1/4-inch rounds.
 Clean 1 lb. baby red potatoes well, then slice them into 1/4-inch rounds.
 Place the kielbasa and potatoes on a large baking sheet and drizzle with 1 Tbsp olive oil.
 Toss the kielbasa and potatoes until they are well coated in the oil and the oil has coated the surface of the baking sheet.
 Sprinkle a pinch of salt and pepper over top.

 Remove any dirty or damaged leaves from a 3lb. head of cabbage.
 Cut it in half and reserve one half for a different recipe.
 Remove the stem of the half that will be used, then cut the cabbage into 1-inch wide slices.
 Finally, cut each slice into two pieces.

 Nestle the cabbage pieces into the kielbasa and potatoes so that they are laying flat on the baking sheet.
 Brush the remaining 1 Tbsp olive oil over the surface of the cabbage pieces, then add a final pinch of salt and pepper.